 Then, there are the weekly hikes to many of the beautiful sights in Washington or Oregon.
 Cheap fun!
-I get into my aerobic zone for hours - and it is enjoyable!
+I get into my aerobic zone f hours - and it is enjoyable!

 Then, lastly I make a date with - ME!
-I put my gym and yoga appointments on the calendar - twice a week -there I am at yoga from 6 to 7 am, then I do an hour of strength training, and 15 minutes on the stationary bike.
-I also plan another day - either on Saturday or Sunday mornings - for just strength training.
-I've done this for the last ten years and have raised my metabolism by 300 calories/day (I know this because I kept records of my calorie-weight-maintenance levels).
+I put my gym and yoga appointments on the calendar - twice a week -there I am at yoga to 7 am, then I do an hour of strength training, and 15 minutes on the stationary bike.
+I also plan another day - either on Saturd Sunday mornings - for just strength training.
+I've done this for the last seven years and have raised my metabolism by 300 calor (I know this because I kept records of my calorie-weight-maintenance levels).

 What's the benefit to me?
-Blending in regular physical exercise has been an important part of helping me maintain over a 200-pound weight loss for over 34 years.
+Blending in regular physical exercise has been an important part of helping me maintain over a 200-pou weight loss for 32 years.

 SKILL #5: Learn the skills for emotional nurturing.
-Learning and practicing these skills helped me transform emotional eating and low self-esteem.
+Learning and practicing these skills helped me transform emotional eating self-esteem.
 I learned to celebrate my life!
 I became a compassionate and loving friend - to me.

 SKILL #6: Counseling and support groups have been invaluable.
-I tried to fix the "unfixable family, friends, and workplaces."
-This proved to be quite frustrating, unproductive, and self-destructive.
-I didn't have any role models about how to live a healthy life and to find out about wholesome relationships, problem solving, and conflict management.
-Through reading books, individual counseling, and various support groups, I was able to dismantle unproductive conditioning and responses to life events.
+I tried to fix the "unfixable family and friends."
+This proved t quite frustrating, unproductive, and self-destructive.
+I didn't have any role models about how to live a healthy life and to find out a wholesome relationships, problem solving, and conflict management.
+Through reading books, individual counseling, and various su groups, I was able to dismantle unproductive conditioning and responses to life events.

-SKILL #7: Cultivating life-long health: Learning and practicing all these skills can bring friskiness and lifelong well being throughout all of the seasons of our lives.
+SKILL #7: Cultivating life-long health: Learning and practicing all these skills can bring friskiness and lifelong well being throu all of the seasons of our lives.
 Weight is managed, not cured.
 It's an ongoing investment in you.
-It is similar to good dental hygiene.
-Making the investment in yourself pays rich dividends: you can chew foods of any texture without problems, you don't experience the pain of gum disease or cavities, you save lots of money, and you feel self-empowered and capable because of your self-discipline.
+It is similar to good dental hygier Making the investment in yourself pays rich dividends: you can chew foods of any texture without problems, you don't experience pain of gum disease or cavities, you save lots of money, and you feel self-empowered and capable because of your self-discipline.

-As you learn about your choices and the patterns they form, make small changes, and learn new skills, then day-by-day, overtime, you form new habits.
-These new patterns gradually bring to you new results (being thinner, healthier, and happier).
-Over time, you learn what works and what doesn't work for you.
-You cultivate within yourself the answers and skills to manage the challenges you face.
+As you learn about your choices and the patterns they form, make small changes, and learn new skills, then day-by-day, overtime form new habits.
+These new patterns gradually bring to you NEW RESULTS (being thinner, healthier, and happier).
+Over time, you what works and what doesn't work for you.
+You cultivate within yourself the answers and skills to manage the challenges you face